fhereygers/CML_LLM_PEFT/README.md

 ### CML Runtime
 PBJ Workbench - Python 3.9 - Nvidia GPU - 2023.05
 # Jupyter Notebook Examples
+We have included notebook examples that demonstrate the code in the rest of the AMP project in a more digestible manner.

 ## QLoRA Fine-tuning example
 A [notebook example](notebook_local_fine_tune_sample.ipynb) is provided to demonstrate what the fine-tuning techniques and libraries look like in a single script.
 ### Recommended Runtime